fury-gl/fury/docs/source/posts/2020/2020-08-24-final-work-lenix.rst

 --------------------
 **SDF based Actor**

-  The objective here was to provide a alternative approach to users to use SDF modelled actors in the scene.
-This actor is modelled using the raymarching algorithm which provides a much better performance than conventional polygon based actors.
-Currently the shapes supported include ellipsoid, sphere and torus
+  The objective here was to provide an alternative approach to users to use SDF modeled actors in the scene.
+This actor is modeled using the raymarching algorithm which provides much better performance than conventional polygon-based actors.
+Currently, the shapes supported include ellipsoid, sphere and torus

   *Pull Requests:*
   **SDF Actor method:** https://github.com/fury-gl/fury/pull/250

 **Multiple SDF Actor**

-  The objective was to create a method through which multiple SDF primitves are rendered within a single cube.
+  The objective was to create a method through which multiple SDF primitives are rendered within a single cube.
 This task helped us explore the limitations of the shader system and also benchmarking the performance.

   *Pull Requests:*
   **MultiSDF Shader:** https://github.com/fury-gl/fury/blob/master/docs/experimental/viz_multisdf.py

 **Shader Demos**

-  The task here was to create a pull request showcasing the capabiliies of the FURY shader system and to also provide examples or new users to get started with integrating custom shaders into the scenes.
+  The task here was to create a pull request showcasing the capabilities of the FURY shader system and to also provide examples or new users to get started with integrating custom shaders into the scenes.

   *Pull Requests:*
   **Shader Demos:** https://github.com/fury-gl/fury/pull/296